isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 #### **The Myth of the Lazy Mem**

 "The housewives who come out to Malaya from Europe may be divided into two distinct groups.
 The first is composed of dilettante wives, who leave everything pertaining to culinary matters and the control of their households entirely to their native staffs, and who, consequently, are forever [sic] complaining of the lack of flavour and nourishment of the food in Malaya and the absence of training and honesty of those who serve them.
 The other group consists of those who take an intelligent interest in the supplies and preparation of food and all which affects the comfort of their homes. [...]
 Has it not been said, ‘Home-making hearts are happiest’.”
-<div style="text-align: right">— E. M. M. (23 April 1933)</div>
+<div style="text-align: right">— E.M.M.
+(23 April 1933)</div>

 The above observation made by an experienced *mem* implies that the fundamental purpose – in fact, the very happiness – of the English wife in Malaya resides in the conscientious care of the home.
 The establishment of the English home in colonial territories led to a "physical repositioning of the hitherto private into [...] the most public of realms – the British empire".[^15] As will be subsequently explained, this intersection of domesticity with imperial power provided an avenue through which European women could advance the work of the British Empire in ways that were consistent with prevailing gender roles.

 By maintaining domestic standards, wives were regarded as a civilising influence that preserved colonial culture and prestige against the perceived degenerative tendencies of tropical living.[^16] The upkeep of the colonial household heavily depended upon the labour of a racially diverse team of servants.
 The responsibility of overseeing the staff fell to the *mem*, whose conduct and successful administration of the household mirrored and reproduced the unequal relations between coloniser and colonised.[^17]

 The domestic role of the European wife thus carried a political significance in reinforcing colonial dominance within and without.
-With reference to the earlier comments of E. M. M., it was the availability of domestic help – especially competent and reliable ones – that minimised *mem*'s involvement in the actual work of cooking and cleaning.[^18] As a British resident in the 1930s noted, "Flocks of silent servants see to every detail; even the housewife has only one duty, to have an interview with Cookie [the cook] once a day."[^19] In light of this, colonial cookery books were part of the "cultural technologies of rule"[^20] that guided the *mem* in her civilising mission and supervisory role.
+With reference to the earlier comments of E.M.M., it was the availability of domestic help – especially competent and reliable ones – that minimised *mem*'s involvement in the actual work of cooking and cleaning.[^18] As a British resident in the 1930s noted, "Flocks of silent servants see to every detail; even the housewife has only one duty, to have an interview with Cookie [the cook] once a day."[^19] In light of this, colonial cookery books were part of the "cultural technologies of rule"[^20] that guided the *mem* in her civilising mission and supervisory role.
 The domestic and imperial power of the British housewife was predicated not only on her knowledge of homemaking in colonial settings but also her ability to manage the servants.[^21]

-First published in 1920, W. E. Kinsey's *The "Mems" Own Cookery Book*[^22] ("*Mems*" *Own*) would have been much favoured by the "other group" of European housewives who took "an intelligent interest" in domestic affairs.
+First published in 1920, W.E.
+Kinsey's *The "Mems" Own Cookery Book*[^22] ("*Mems*" *Own*) would have been much favoured by the "other group" of European housewives who took "an intelligent interest" in domestic affairs.
 Kinsey expressed that the book aims "to help those '*mems*' who are keen on taking advantage of the possibilities of catering in this country".[^23] Boasting 420 "tried and economical" recipes based on "FIVE Years [sic] [...] practical application by the writer", Kinsey clearly presented herself as an authority on colonial cooking.
 As if to allay any doubts, the preface concludes with an "IMPORTANT [sic]" note declaring that "*ALL* [sic] these recipes have been TRIED AND PROVED [sic] by the writer in Seremban, Negri Sembilan, F. M. S.".
 Kinsey thus appealed to aspiring *mems* with the prospect of efficient domestic management made easier through failsafe recipes – "not one is beyond the resources of the average kitchen even in the absence of scales".[^24]

 <img style="width: 350px; height: 450px;" src="/images/vol-9-issue-3/Women%2C%20cookbook%2C%20housewife/w2.jpg">
 <div style="background-color: white;">First published in 1920, <i>"Mems" Own</i> featured a recipe style that was quite different from the Beeton format.</div>